Junta-led Burkina Faso suspends BBC, Voice of America for two weeks

 - UN 'concerned' -

-"Restrictions on media freedom and civic space must end immediately," said UN spokesperson Marta Hurtado.
+"Restrictions on media freedom and civic space must stop immediately," spokesperson Marta Hurtado said in a statement.

-"Freedom of expression and freedom of information is crucial for all societies, and even more in the context of transition in Burkina Faso."

-The CSC said it had "directed" internet service providers to suspend access to the sites and other digital platforms of the BBC, VOA and HRW from Burkinabe territory.

-The CSC urged all other media to refrain from carrying the article, warning that any offenders could face sanctions.
+The CSC warned other media they could face sanctions if they carried the articles.

-Burkina Faso has already targeted a number of French media outlets with suspensions, bans or the expulsion of foreign correspondents.

-Under Traore, the junta has distanced Burkina Faso from France, which ruled the country until 1960.
+Under Traore, the junta has distanced Burkina Faso from France, which ruled the country until 1960, and has already targeted a number of French media outlets.

-In September, the junta-led government suspended the print and online operations of French media outlet Jeune Afrique in the country after the publication of two articles about tensions within the military.
+In September, the junta-led government suspended the print and online operations of French media outlet Jeune Afrique in the country after it published two articles about tensions within the military.

 In March 2023, it also suspended all broadcasts by the France 24 news channel a few months after also suspending Radio France Internationale (RFI).
 It accused both public media outlets of having relayed jihadist leaders' messages.